donovm4/msft-certifications/intermediate/az-500/README.md

   - Internal guests are users with guest-level permissions.

 - External
-  - External users are users that have external accounts but have member access... pretty common in multitenant organizations.
+  - External users are users that have external accounts but have member access... pretty common in multi-tenant organizations.
-  - External guests are users autheniticate using external methods and have guest-level privileges.
+  - External guests are users authenticate using external methods and have guest-level privileges.

 > You need to add access permissions _for each separate_ app, resource, and service **after** creating a user